 How Do Wind Turbines Produce Energy?

-We all know the world needs more renewable sources of energy – wherever you stand on climate change, you’ve got to face the fact that fossil fuels are a finite resource and will, eventually, run out.
+We all know the world needs more renewable energy companies – wherever you stand on climate change, you’ve got to face the fact that fossil fuels are a finite resource and will, eventually, run out.
 If we want to live in the comfortable electricity-driven world we do now, we need to find alternate sources.

 Some of the renewable energy sources we can use include solar, wind, biomass, and geothermal, and although no single technology will be the answer, bringing them all together helps lead the way forward.

-Many people have found that changing from traditional energy plans powered by fossils fuels to unlimited renewable energy subscriptions allow for instant access to clean energy, without the heavy investment of things like solar panels.
+Many people have found that changing from traditional energy plans powered by fossils fuels to unlimited renewable energy plans allow for instant access to clean energy, without the heavy investment of things like solar panels.

 Another clean energy source that has already been growing around the world is wind turbines.
 These are huge structures that are strategically placed in perpetually windy places, to give them the best opportunity to generate the most energy.

 Wind energy is produced when we harness the power of our atmosphere’s airflow to create electricity.
 Wind turbines do this by capturing the kinetic energy of the wind (e.g. the moving energy).